What is Robotic-Arm Assisted Total Hip Replacement?

 Your joints are involved in almost every activity you do.
 Movement’s such as walking, bending and turning require the use of your hip and knee joints.
 When your hip becomes diseases or injured, the resulting pain can severely limit your ability to move and work.

-The Mako robotic-arm assisted total hip replacement procedure is designed for those suffering with inflammatory or non-inflammatory degenerative hip joint disease, like osteoarthritis.
-Using real-time information and images of your hip, your surgeon knows and controls accurate implant placement, which can be difficult to achieve with traditional total hip replacement techniques without a robotic arm.
+This robotic-arm assisted total hip replacement procedure is designed for those suffering with inflammatory or non-inflammatory degenerative hip joint disease, like osteoarthritis.
+Using real-time information and images of your hip, your surgeon controls accurate implant placement, which can be difficult to achieve with traditional total hip replacement techniques without a robotic arm.

 Total Hip Replacement Benefits May Include: